AI Models

 | **Own** | Your own content |

-The agent classifies every top-cited page along three axes to identify the winning formula:
+When owned or competitor content can plausibly win, the agent classifies every top-cited page along three more axes to identify the winning formula.

 #### C1: Content Type

-The most important signal.
+C1 asks what kind of page this is.
 AI engines overwhelmingly cite the same type of page for a given query.
-If every cited result is a blog post, your product page won't break through - regardless of how good it is.
+If every cited result is a blog post, your product page will not break through - regardless of how good it is.

 | Content Type | Description |